dijasila/GPAW/doc/tutorials/rpa/rpa_tut.rst

 .. image:: con_freq.png
 	   :height: 400 px

 It is seen that using the default value of 16 frequency points gives a result which is very well converged (to 0.1 meV).
 Below we will simply use the default values allthough we could perhaps use 8 points instead of 16, which would half the total CPU time for the calculations.
 In this particular case the result is not very sensitive to the frequency scale, but if the there is a non-vanishing density of states near the Fermi level, there may be much more structure in the integrand near :math:`\omega=0` and it is important to sample this region well.
-It should of course be remembered that these values are not converged with respect to the number of unoccupied bands and plane waves, which were calculated with a cutoff at 200 eV.
+It should of course be remembered that these values are not converged with respect to the number of unoccupied bands and plane waves.
+The calculations with the varying number of Gauss-Legendre points are made with a cutoff of 200 eV.

 Extrapolating to infinite number of bands
 -----------------------------------------